 I watch through Janah’s eyes, Nikko, Amaya and Chloe have joined Zi and me in the bank atrium.
 This time of night, there are few ATM customers, the couple who come and go pay us no attention.
-I fill them in on our upcoming surveillance.

 I’m relating the scene, “Azalea is babbling about grand trines and glyphs, natal charts, orbs and part of fortune.”

 She also manages to work in her two lucky guesses to remind the audience of her astrological bona fides.
 Wow, now there’s a slide on the screen, table for calculating planetary values.”